ubuntu/adsys/docs/reference/adsysctl.md

 ### Documentation

-An offline version of this documentation is available in the deamon.
+An offline version of this documentation is available in the daemon.
 It will render the documentation on the command line.

 You can get a list of all chapters with their titles: